Steven Cheung

-Steven Cheung (Note: 張振熙, Cheung Chun Hei) (born June 23, 1982) is an American political advisor who has served as the White House communications director since 2025.
+Steven Cheung (born June 23, 1982) is an American political advisor who has served as the White House communications director since 2025.

-Cheung attended California State University, Sacramento, but did not earn a degree.
-He began his political career working as a communications and speechwriting intern for California governor Arnold Schwarzenegger in college.
+Cheung began his political career working as a communications and speechwriting intern for California governor Arnold Schwarzenegger in college.
 Cheung later worked for Arizona senator John McCain's 2008 presidential campaign, Steve Poizner's campaign in the 2010 California gubernatorial election, Sharron Angle's campaign in the 2010 United States Senate election in Nevada, and Texas lieutenant governor David Dewhurst's campaign for the 2012 United States Senate election in Texas.
+In 2013, he was hired as the director of communications and public affairs for Ultimate Fighting Championship.
 In July 2016, Cheung joined Donald Trump's 2016 presidential campaign.

 Cheung served as the White House assistant communications director and later the director of strategic response in Trump's first presidency.
-He was purportedly instrumental in ensuring Neil Gorsuch's Supreme Court nomination and the passage of the Tax Cuts and Jobs Act.
+According to former White House aide Cliff Sims, Cheung was instrumental in ensuring Neil Gorsuch's Supreme Court nomination and the passage of the Tax Cuts and Jobs Act.
 In June 2018, Cheung was fired by John F. Kelly amid broader staff changes.
 After leaving the White House, Cheung consulted for several campaigns, including Trump's 2020 presidential campaign and Caitlyn Jenner's campaign in the 2021 California gubernatorial recall election.
 In September 2022, he began leading communications for MAGA Inc., Trump's super PAC.
 Cheung later became the director of communications for Trump's 2024 presidential campaign.
 In November 2024, Trump named Cheung as his White House communications director.

 Early life and education (1982–2004)

 Steven Cheung was born on June 23, 1982, in South Sacramento, California.
-He is the son of Hongkonger parents who emigrated to the United States; his mother was raised in Japan.
+He is the son of Chinese parents who immigrated to the United States in the 1960s from Hong Kong and Japan.

 Cheung graduated from John F. Kennedy High School in 2000.
 He played for John F. Kennedy's football team.
-Cheung attended California State University, Sacramento, majoring in computer science and political science, but did not earn a degree.
+Cheung later attended California State University, Sacramento, majoring in computer science and political science, but did not earn a degree.

 Career

 Early career (2003–2016)

 While attending California State University, Cheung worked as a communications and speechwriting intern for California governor Arnold Schwarzenegger.
-He worked for Arizona senator John McCain's 2008 presidential campaign.
+After withdrawing from university, Cheung worked for Arizona senator John McCain's 2008 presidential campaign.
 Cheung later worked for Steve Poizner's campaign in the 2010 California gubernatorial election and Sharron Angle's campaign in the 2010 United States Senate election in Nevada.
 By October 2011, he had begun working for Texas lieutenant governor David Dewhurst in his campaign for the 2012 United States Senate election in Texas.
-In 2013, Cheung was named as the director of communications and public affairs for Ultimate Fighting Championship.
+In 2013, Cheung was hired as the director of communications and public affairs for Ultimate Fighting Championship.
+His work included the UFC's effort to legalize mixed martial arts in New York and a messaging campaign against the Culinary Union, which was pressing the company's owners to unionize their hotels.